-An entry cannot be entered in more than one of the five GPC Annual Championship competitions nor entered if it has been used in any one of the five Annual Championship competitions previously or if it is very similar to a previous image entered in any one of the five Annual Championship competitions.
+An entry cannot be entered in more than one of the six GPC Annual Championship competitions nor entered if it has been used in any one of the six Annual Championship competitions previously or if it is very similar to a previous image entered in any one of the five Annual Championship competitions.

 An entry in any other club competition must not have been used in that particular competition previously or be very similar to a previous image entered in that particular competition.

 E. Images, negatives and transparencies used to produce work for any Club competition must have been exposed by the entrant.

 F. A member is not to vote for their own entry.